-Capital Assets
+- Capital Assets

 The District monitors and controls its capital assets through a module of the ERP system.
-However, in 2017, 2018, 2019, and 2020 updated records showing cost and depreciation of all capital assets, updated for additions and deletions, was not available.
+However, in recent years updated records showing cost and depreciation of all capital assets, updated for additions and deletions, were not available.

 In 2016 the District performed a data migration of capital asset records during the software conversion involved with implementing the new ERP system and records were appropriately updated.
+In recent years, including the current year, the District relied on the auditors for depreciation calculation related to the additions and deletions provided by the District, resulting in material adjustments.